SichangHe/fedcampus_pres/research_nominated/personal_statement.md

 Transitioning into my junior year, eager to explore the forefront of research, I joined Professor Bing Luo's lab and led The FedCampus Team.
-Our contributes are evident in a campus-wide federated analytics program, and an IEEE demo paper on mobile federated learning.
+Our contributes are evident in a campus-wide federated analytics program, and an IEEE INFOCOM demo paper on mobile federated learning.
 Beyond research, I engaged with teammates and peers on topics ranging from programming to time and motivation management, enhancing our research and practice.
 I also gave numerous FedCampus applicants and other interested students brief overviews on its technical aspects such as federated learning and web development to encourage their research.

+Concurrently,
+I worked with Professor Italo Cunha on Internet Route Verification.
+We built a complex parser to decode interdomain routing policies, and leveraged this system to check for potential network operator mistakes, which we are preparing to report in an ACM IMC short paper submission.

 On a day-by-day basis,
-I actively shared my experiences and ideas on research and practice with fellow DKU students, advocating for project-based learning and research opportunities.
+I actively share my experiences and ideas on research and practice with fellow DKU students, advocating for project-based learning and research opportunities.
 Whether through formal advice seeking, or casual conversations during extracurricular activities such as running club